Sod House Museum

 Marshal McCully and the Sod House

-McCully hitched his team to an 18-inch sod plow and split the grass into long rows.
-Using a flat shovel, he chopped the rows into 18-inch lengths.
+McCully hitched his team to an fourteen-inch sod plow and split the grass into long rows.
+Using a flat shovel, he chopped the rows into eighteen-inch sections.
 He then laid the sod blocks like bricks to form the walls.
 To make the roof, McCully split poles from the few trees growing in the area and laid them across the top of the walls for rafters.
 Twelve inches of sod laid on the rafters completed the roof.
 Unlike many sod houses, McCully plastered the interior walls with alkali clay.

-The McCully family lived in the sod house from 1894 until 1909 when they built a large, two-story frame house.
+Marshal McCully received the homestead certificate for the land on April 15, 1902, and the patent on December 31, 1903.
+The McCully family lived in the sod house from 1894 until 1909 when they built a large two-story frame house.
 They continued to use the soddy for storage until 1963.
-On December 31, 1963, exactly sixty years after McCully received patent to the land, the Oklahoma Historical Society acquired the sod home.
+On December 31, 1963, exactly sixty years after McCully received his patent, the Oklahoma Historical Society acquired the sod house.

-Although the soddy remains in its original location, a cover structure now protects it from the elements.
-Visitors can experience the unique experience of walking through the furnished sod house to imagine what life was like for Oklahoma's early settlers.
+Although the soddy remains in its original location, a cover now protects it from the elements.
+Visitors can walk through the furnished sod house and imagine what life was like for Oklahoma’s early settlers.

 Farming in Early-Day Oklahoma

-A steel beam rod breaking plow is on display in the museum.
-This plowed a twelve inch wide strip of sod four inches thick.
+A steel beam rod-breaking plow is on display in the museum.
+This plowed a twelve-inch wide strip of sod four inches thick.
 The sod strips were then cut into sod blocks.
-It took one half-acre of sod to build the two-room sod house, a total of 96 tons.
-It has been estimated that in the United States and Canada there were some 1 million sod buildings in use from 1903-1913.
+It took one half-acre of sod to build the two-room sod house, a total of ninety-six tons of sod.
+It has been estimated that in the United States and Canada there were some one million sod buildings in use from 1903–13.

-In the 1890s it would have taken Marshal McCully forty to fifty hours of labor to produce 100 bushels (five acres) of wheat with a gang plow, seeder, harrow, binder, thresher, wagons, and horses.
-By 1987, it took only three hours of labor to produce one hundred bushels (three acres) of wheat with a tractor, 35-foot sweep disk, 30-foot drill, 25-foot self-propelled combine, and trucks.
+In the 1890s it would have taken Marshal McCully forty to fifty hours of labor to produce one hundred bushels (five acres) of wheat with a gang plow, seeder, harrow, binder, thresher, wagons, and horses.
+By 1987, it took only three hours of labor to produce one hundred bushels (three acres) of wheat with a tractor, thirty-five-foot sweep disk, thirty-foot drill, twenty-five-foot self-propelled combine, and trucks.
 Farming has come a long way.